ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 There are several drawbacks to primary backup replication:

-* The fastest response time can be no faster than the time taken for the slowest replica to send back its `ack`, ***plus*** the time taken for the primary to deliver the message to itself
+* During a write operation, the fastest response time can be no less than the sum of the time taken for the slowest replica to send back its `ack`, plus the time taken for the primary to deliver the message to itself
 * Under high load conditions, the primary becomes a bottleneck
-* There is no possibility for horizontal scaling if the primary becomes overloaded
-* It cannot help with data locality since, by definition, there can only be one primary
+* Having only one primary has at least two limitations:
+    * Under high load situations, we cannot implement spin up more instances of the primary (horizontal scaling)
+    * We cannot ease response time problems created by data locality

 But could we do better?